CRYBOII/monmind/README.md

 ## USAGE

-Once [monmind](https://github.com/CRYBOII/monmind) is installed go to workspacd folder and create .ob file,
+Once [monmind](https://github.com/CRYBOII/monmind) is installed go to workspace folder and create .ob file,

 and slap your strings in there on different lines.